How to fix disk unknown not initialized in Windows 10/8/7?

 After knowing the above methods, it is time to fix disk unknown not initialized issue with the following solutions:

-Option 1: Initialize the hard disk
+Option 1: Initialize disk

 Step 2: Connect the uninitialized disk to your Windows computer as external drive.